 Do you know Google ends free Wi-Fi service at Railways?
-Google started its Wi-Fi services named station back in 2015.
-It was launched as a partnership between Indian railways, Google, and Railtel to bring free and fast Wi-Fi to near about 400 busiest railway stations in India.
+Google started its Wi-Fi service named Station back in 2015.
+It was launched as a partnership between Indian railways, Google, and Railtel to bring free and fast Wi-Fi to nearly 400 busiest railway stations in India.
 Later on, in mid-2018, Google crossed that number.
-However, a few days ago, Google decided to end its free service in these 400 stations in India and planning to shut down it in many other parts of the world too.
+However, a few days ago, Google decided to end its free service in these 400 stations in India and planning to shut down in many other parts of the world too.
 That has made this news a global concern, and it took a night to spread the word to the public via Indian national news in English.
-The idea winding down of the station program, globally, came up because the internet has become easily approachable and cheaper over the past five years.
+The idea winding down of the station program, globally, came up because the internet has become easily accessible and cheaper over the past five years.

 Moreover, the most challenging part of maintaining this station is providing services according to each country’s requirements.
 However, due to variations in infrastructure and technical requirements of partners around the country, it has become tough for the Google station to be sustainable and scalable.
 And when we envision what we want next in our future, we see more significant opportunities and higher needs in making a better future for online business.

 Meanwhile, Google Station was launched in South Africa in November 2019 in about 125 locations.
-However, after three months of the launch, Google announced it is winding down the Station program, which hit everyone by surprise, and it has become the latest Indian national news in English.
+However, three months after the launch, Google announced it was winding down the Station program, which hit everyone by surprise, and it has become the latest Indian national news in English.
 Obviously, Google is not the only company that has tried to make access to the internet more accessible.
 Facebook launched Express Wi-Fi in India in 2016, after a history of failure.

-Many companies have been experimenting after the launch of Google station with new technologies to provide better and complete access to the internet, where fixed infrastructure is more unreliable.
-But, a few days ago, Google announced it is winding off-plan, and it is happening due to the degrading need for access to the internet as compared to it was a few years ago.
+Many companies have been experimenting after the launch of Google Station with new technologies to provide better and complete access to the internet, where fixed infrastructure is more unreliable.
+But, a few days ago, Google announced it is winding off-plan, and it is happening due to the degrading need for access to the internet as compared to what it was a few years ago.
 But you can speed up your Wi-Fi anytime using these tips.